mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 Ruby comes with syntactic sugar for many common usage patterns, which allows for very elegant code.
 Low-level programming and raw performance are no primary goals of the language.

-If you do need that, Rust might be a good fit, because it provides fine-grained hardware control.
+If you do need that, Rust might be a good fit, because it provides fine-grained hardware control with comparable ergonomics.
-If in doubt, it favors explicitness over ergonomics.
+If in doubt, Rust favors explicitness, though.
 Rust eschews magic.

-Many of the code samples from above look similar in both languages.
-Where they're not, usually Rust errs on the side of explicitness.

 Did I wet your appetite for idiomatic Rust?
 Have a look at [this Github project](https://github.com/mre/idiomatic-rust).
 I'd be thankful for contributions.